 Life Together During CoVid

 SoCo offers midweek Zoom gatherings to keep our members and our neighbors growing in community during social isolation and distancing.
-Tuesday, 10-11 am: Bible Study; Wednesday, 4-5 pm: Wellness Circles; Friday, 4-5 pm: Neighborhood Novels Club.
-To join a group and get the Zoom link, email or call Deacon Mary Lenn (email@example.com or 512.522.0062).
+Currently, we feature Neighborhood Novels Club on Thursdays, 4:00-5:00pm.
+To join a group and get the Zoom link, email or call Deacon Mary Lenn (firstname.lastname@example.org or 512.522.0062).
 ALL are welcome.

 Travis Heights Elementary School

-The Soco Episcopal Community provides volunteer staff and financial support for Travis Heights Elementary School events throughout the year.
+Although access and opportunities to serve are limited during CoVid, the Soco Episcopal Community provides volunteer staff and financial support for Travis Heights Elementary School events throughout the year as we are able.
 We also regularly support Travis Heights Elementary families who need assistance through our partnership with the school's parent support specialist.
-SoCo rents the school cafeteria for our 11am Sunday worship services, and half of our rental payment stays to support the school.
+In normal times, SoCo rents the school cafeteria for our 11am Sunday worship services, and half of our rental payment stays to support the school.

 Stonebriar Nursing Center

-Several SoCo folks visit residents of the Stonebriar Nursing Center every week.
-We also celebrate a weekly communion service at Stonebriar and participate in various resident activities throughout the year.
+Several SoCo folks visit residents of the Stonebriar Nursing Center every week when the nursing home is open to visitors.
+Before CoVid, we also celebrated a weekly communion service at Stonebriar and participated in various resident activities throughout the year.
 Last Christmas, we wrote out and delivered personalized cards to all of the Stonebriar residents.
+Until we are able to return in person to the community there, we support residents and staff in prayer and through Zoom visits as they are possible.

 SoCo Neighborhood Potlucks

-Our Community hosts a SoCo Neighborhood potluck once a month at Big Stacy Park next to the pool.
+Our Community has hosted a SoCo Neighborhood potluck once a month at Big Stacy Park next to the pool.
 This is not a religious event, just a chance for everyone to get to know their neighbors better.
 We make a particular effort to invite people living in the neighborhood, families with children at Travis Heights Elementary, our homeless neighbors living in Stacy Park, and the swimmers at lifeguards at Big Stacy Pool.
+We look forward to resuming these when health conditions make it possible.

 SoCo Community Cats Ministry